abhishekarya1/regex/NOTES.md

 <br><br>
 **Syntax:**`(?|(regex1)|(regex2)|(regex3)|.....)`
 <br><br>
 **Explanation:** It allows us to branch/choose from among `regex1`, `regex2`, `regex3` capture groups, any one, capture the result one time and reference it later on.
-Note that the `(?|regex)` itself counts as one occurance of the selected single capture group.
+Note that the `(?|regex)` itself counts as one occurance of the chosen matched single capture group.
 <br>
 [Example#0](https://www.hackerrank.com/challenges/branch-reset-groups/problem)